Regridding

 You can regrid existing GEOS-Chem restart or diagnostic files using

-directly from the command line (see the examples below) or from a Python script or
+directly from the command line or from within a Python script,

 Note